 Society of St. Vincent de Paul - St. Marguerite d'Youville is based in Lawrenceville.
 A number of social services, case management, and emergency aid may be offered.
 This includes a food pantry, GED instruction and life skills education, and limited amounts of financial assistance for bills and housing.
 Call (770) 381-7855 for information on this charity.

 Free assistance for holidays, including Thanksgiving and Christmas, is provided by churches, charities, and non-profit organizations in Gwinnett County.
 What may be offered depends on donations, but it can include free Christmas toys for children, groceries, and hot meals.
 Most of the Christmas programs are offered at no cost.
 More details on free Christmas help in Gwinnett County and Atlanta.

 Gwinnett County Division of Family and Children Services is the leading state agency to call.
 Resources help unemployed and low income families in the region, in particular those with children.
 Look into federal and state of Georgia resources, including job training, food stamps, child care expenses, energy bill assistance, TANF and more.
-Various grants for the working poor may be available, and locaterental assistance for single mothers.
+Various grants for the working poor or single moms may be available, and locaterental assistance for single mothers.

 Non-profit rent help - If you have an eviction notice, or are starting to fall behind on your monthly rent, then look into various services offered by non-profits in Gwinnett County that can help you make your monthly payments.
 Find a listing of programs that offer rent help in Gwinnett.